Thursday, 6 April 2023

 The trail continues to be flat and unimpeded.

 Another good thing about staying in a hotel, no need to leave at the crack of dawn - now the clocks have gone back, sunrise isn't until 8am or so, being thrown out of an albergue that early inevitably means walking in the cold for a while.
 Whereas today I roll out of town at around 10, under a lovely blue sky, it is going to be a warm day.
-To the north I can see a range of mountains, plenty of snow up there, but to he trail isn't going that way, indeed it is completely flat, heading more or less straight west towards Santiago.
+To the north I can see a range of mountains, plenty of snow up there, but the trail isn't going that way, indeed it is completely flat, heading more or less straight west towards Santiago.
 More fields, more small towns, each one has places to stay, you really could do 10km or less most days if you wanted.
 One such town is my endpoint today, Terradillos de los Templarios, wow this is not a big place.
 I wander a bit, what little there are in the way of buildings seem deserted, or indeed uninhabited, but there is an exception, the albergue, there's only one and it is busy.
 Seems to be a younger, louder crowd of pilgrims tonight, compared to the usual quiet, elderly types, well why not.
 Dinner tonight features pumpkin soup...

 Decaying mud brick buildings in Bercianos del Real Camino.